Any website that publishes a customer review should be following the law by providing consumers with a full and candid picture.

 Further guidance is available to help traders comply with the Consumer Protection from Unfair Trading Regulations 2008 (CPRs).

-The amount of fake online reviews continues to grow.
+The creation of fake online reviews continues to grow.
 Research also shows that actual business owners write a high proportion of them.
 Often, it is an act of despair after falling victim to fake online reviews themselves.

 Retailers who distort online reviews would be in breach of the CPUTR rules.
 In most cases, they would also break the laws on advertising codes.

 The Office of Fair Trading (OFT) or Trading Standards can bring about prosecution for breaches of Unfair Trading Regulations.
-That said, the risk of getting caught out remains quite low.
+That said, the risk of getting caught remains quite low.

 Are Fake Reviews Illegal in the United Kingdom?